Where to Stay in Budapest - A Local’s Neighborhood Guide

 2. Terézváros (District VI)

-Terézváros (Theresa Town), also known as Budapest's VI District, is dominated by the majestic Andrássy Avenue—often compared to Paris’s Champs-Élysées—which begins just across the road from St Stephen’s Basilica and runs to Heroes’ Square.
+Terézváros (Theresa Town), also known as Budapest's VI District, is dominated by the majestic Andrássy Avenue, often compared to Paris’s Champs-Élysées.
+The Avenue begins just across the road from St Stephen’s Basilica and runs up to Heroes’ Square.

-Oktogon is perhaps the busiest part of this district, and it’s from here, at this intersection, that Andrássy Avenue crosses with the Grand Boulevard.
-Moving out from there, the avenue becomes quieter and more residential, with grand apartment blocks and villas housing foreign embassies that pepper the avenue.
+The area known as Oktogon (surrounding the Oktogon metro stop) is perhaps the busiest part of the district, and it’s from here, at this intersection, that Andrássy Avenue crosses with the Grand Boulevard.
+Once you go past the intersection, the avenue becomes quieter and more residential, with grand apartment blocks and villas housing foreign embassies.

 Main sights